Introduction

-This post presents two recommended sensor positioning options, (a) thoracic and (b) abdominal (as presented in the following illustration below), both based on commonly used respiration monitoring methods.
+This article presents two recommended sensor positioning options, (a) thoracic and (b) abdominal (as presented in the following illustration below), both based on commonly used respiration monitoring methods.
 In addition, the impact of the positioning on the acquired raw signal is highlighted.

 Position A – Thoracic Respiration Monitoring

-The thoracic-based method measures respiration by monitoring the changes in the volume of the thorax caused by the respiration mechanics (increase or decrease of the lungs’ volume).
-An example signal of such an acquisition is presented in the following plot where a maximum peak-to-peak volume of 0.6V can be measured.
+The thoracic-based method measures respiration by monitoring the changes in the thorax volume caused by the respiration mechanics (increase or decrease of the lungs’ volume).

 Position B – Abdominal Respiration Monitoring

-The abdominal-based method measures respiration by monitoring the changes in volume of the abdomen caused during the respiration cycles.
 An example signal of such an acquisition is presented in the following plot where a maximum peak-to-peak volume of 1.2V can be measured.

 Comparison – Thoracic vs. Abdominal

-It can be noted that the respiration signal acquired at the abdomen results in greater peak-to-peak amplitudes as compared to the thoracic results, with the first being twice as high in this experiment (thoracic: 0.6V vs. abdominal: 1.2V).
-A comparison is presented in the following plot figure.
+It can be noted that the respiration signal acquired at the abdomen results in greater peak-to-peak amplitudes than the thoracic results, with the first being twice as high in this experiment (thoracic: 0.6V vs. abdominal: 1.2V).